Apis & Heritage Capital Partners

 It is a critical tool in fighting inequality.

-Company revenue, headcount, and productivity increase more than 2 percent faster per year after implementing an ESOP
+Company sales, employment, and productivity increase by more than 2% per year after implementing an ESOP

-100% ESOP Owned companies do not pay Federal and oftentimes State taxes, increasing cash flow
+100% ESOP-owned companies do not pay Federal and often State taxes, which increases the business’s cash flow after transitioning to employee-owned

-Millennial workers at enterprises with ESOPs have 33% higher median wages when compared to workers like them at similar companies with traditional ownership structures
+Millennial workers at ESOP companies have 33% higher median income from their wages when compared to millennial workers at non-ESOP companies

-Low/moderate-income workers in an ESOP closest to retirement (ages 60 to 64) have 10 times more wealth than the typical American in that age group.
+Low- and moderate-income workers in an ESOP closest to retirement (ages 60 to 64) have 10 times more wealth than the typical American in that age group

-Partner with management & workforce to create a company culture of efficiency, resiliency and democracy that creates REAL employee-owned businesses that outperform their peers, are more resilient and are more rooted in their communities.
+We partner with management and the workforce to create a company culture of efficiency, resiliency and empowerment that creates REAL employee-owned businesses that outperform their peers, are more resilient and are more rooted in their communities.

 A&H Capital Partners is supported by leading Employee-Ownership focused institutions